 A super airlifter for heavy and voluminous cargo loads

 The Airbus Transport International subsidiary of Airbus operates a fleet of five A300-600ST aircraft – known as Belugas – one of the world’s largest cargo carriers.
-These aircraft perform regular airlift duties for Airbus, carrying fuselage sections and wings between the different European production sites, and they also are made available for chartered commercial flights.
+These aircraft perform regular airlift duties for Airbus, carrying fuselage sections and wings between the different European production sites.

-While the Belugas are currently focussed on meeting Airbus’ internal transportation needs, in the past a wide range of commercial charter missions have been performed by Airbus Transport International, from airlifting a 17.6-metre-long x 6.5-metre-diameter chemical tank weighing 39 metric tonnes to transporting a large French masterpiece painting.
+While the Belugas are currently focussed on meeting Airbus’ internal transportation needs, in the past a wide range of commercial charter missions were performed by Airbus Transport International, from airlifting a 17.6-metre-long x 6.5-metre-diameter chemical tank weighing 39 metric tonnes to transporting a large French masterpiece painting.

-Space hardware manufacturers use the Beluga for reliable charter flights with payloads that have included space station modules, launch vehicle hardware and the most delicate satellite payloads.
+Space hardware manufacturers have used the Beluga for reliable charter flights with payloads that have included space station modules, launch vehicle hardware and the most delicate satellite payloads.
 A pallet-mounted heating module provides a comfortable environment for spacecraft and other cargo that requires temperature-controlled conditions.